timm/noml/src/noml.md

 #!/usr/bin/env ./lua
 -- vim: set ts=2 sw=2 et :
 % The NoML Manifesto
-% _Less, but better, analytics (faster, cheaper, easier, explicable).
-(Mostly) instance-based AI.
+% _Less, but better, analytics ("better"= faster, cheaper, easier, explicable).
+Mostly instance-based AI.
 No complex models_

 ## About
 - Using as few dependent variables as possible...